 Most infants with CF do not have the ability to digest and absorb all nutrients because their pancreas does not work correctly.
 Usually this happens shortly after birth.
 However, in some children the pancreas does not begin to work incorrectly until later in the first year of life.

 Elastase is an enzyme that is made in the pancreas.
 Measuring the amount of elastase in stool shows how well the pancreas is working.
 This test will be done when your child is diagnosed and repeated again in the first year of life if it is normal the first time it is checked.

 Lung Health Evaluations

 Children with CF can have many different bacteria (germs) in their airways.
 It is not easy to get a culture from the lungs so a cotton throat swab is used to see what bacteria might be in the airways.
-It is important to know what bacteria are present so the right medications can be given when the children are sick.
-Respiratory cultures are repeated every 3 months and/or with any new respiratory symptoms.

 An x-ray of your child’s lungs will be taken in the first year of life.
 This helps us monitor any changes in the lungs over time.